LaunchCodeEducation/java-web-dev-curriculum/content/authentication/reading/filtering-requests/_index.md

 }
 ```

-This method takes a string representing a URL path and checks to see if it *starts with* any of the entries in `whitelist`.
+This method takes a string representing a URL path and checks to see if it *starts with* any of the entries in `allowlist`.
 If you wanted to be more restrictive, you could use `.equals()` instead of `.startsWith()`.
-If the path is whitelisted, we return true.
+If the path is allowlisted, we return true.
 Otherwise, we return false.

-We can now check all requests against the whitelist within `preHandle`:
+We can now check all requests against the allowlist within `preHandle`:

 ```java {linenos=table}
 @Override